-Foreign nationals evacuate Niger, as regional tensions rise
+Foreign nationals evacuate Niger as regional tensions rise

-NIAMEY, Niger (AP) — Foreign nationals lined up outside an airport in Niger’s capital Wednesday morning waiting for a third evacuation flight, while a regional bloc continued talks about its response to the coup that took place last week.
+NIAMEY, Niger (AP) — Foreign nationals lined up outside an airport in Niger’s capital Wednesday morning waiting for a French military evacuation flight, while a regional bloc continued talks about its response to the military coup that took place last week.

-French forces in the capital, Niamey, evacuated hundreds of mostly French nationals to Paris on two flights Tuesday, following concerns that their citizens and other Europeans risked becoming trapped by last week’s military coup, which ousted and detained President Mohamed Bazoum.
+French forces in the capital, Niamey, evacuated hundreds of mostly French nationals to Paris on two flights Tuesday, following concerns that their citizens and other Europeans risked becoming trapped after soldiers detained President Mohamed Bazoum and seized power.

 France, Italy and Spain all announced evacuations for their citizens and other Europeans.
-The United States has yet to announce plans for an evacuation, however some have left the with the help of the Europeans.
+The United States has yet to announce plans for an evacuation, but some of its citizens have left the with the help of the Europeans.

+An Italian military aircraft landed in Rome on Wednesday with 99 passengers, including 21 Americans and civilians from other countries, said the Italian defense minister.

+Italian Foreign Minister Antonio Tajani noted that more “non-Europeans, including an Australian” were evacuated by the Italian air force jet.

+Germany, which has encouraged its civilians in Niger to evacuate on French flights, said that it doesn’t currently see any need to evacuate the approximately 100 troops it has in the country, largely connected to the U.N. mission in neighboring Mali.

+Defense Minister Boris Pistorius said he spoke with the German commander at the air base in Niamey on Tuesday, “and he told me clearly they are not at all worried about their safety at the moment; they are in close contact with the Nigerien military; they are driving out accompanied by the Nigerien military.”
+Supplies also are assured, he said.

-An Italian military aircraft landed in Rome Wednesday with 99 passengers, including 21 Americans and civilians from other countries, said the Italian defense minister.
-The first of two French flights that landed in Paris overnight had 12 babies among 262 people aboard, most of them French but including evacuees from Niger, Portugal, Belgium, Ethiopia and Lebanon, France’s Foreign Ministry said.
+The first of two French flights that landed in Paris overnight had 12 babies among 262 people aboard, most of them French but including evacuees from Niger and other countries, France’s Foreign Ministry said.

+Some 1,200 French citizens are registered at France’s embassy in Niamey, and about half of them have said that they want to be evacuated, said the ministry.

-Before sunrise Wednesday, hundreds of people lined up outside the terminal at Niamey’s airport hoping to leave, after a third flight was canceled the night before.
-Some slept on the floor, others watched video games or talked on the phone.
+Before sunrise Wednesday, hundreds of people lined up outside the terminal at Niamey’s airport hoping to leave, after a French flight was canceled the night before.
+Some slept on the floor, while others watched television or talked on the phone.

 Some parents tried to shield their children from what was happening.